ObaidUrRehman/ObaidUrRehman.github.io/_posts/2015-10-19-angularjs-typescript-best-practices.md

 ### 3. Strongly typed Server side API Objects

 If you consume Rest APIs on the client side then take type checking to the next level by using <a href="http://type.litesolutions.net/">Typelite</a> for .Net or <a href="http://type.litesolutions.net/">ts-java</a> for Java.
-Use these tools to generate TypeScript type definitions for server side classes that are returned as Rest Api Responses and include them in your project.
+Use these tools to generate TypeScript type definitions for server side classes that are returned as Rest API Responses and include them in your project.

 As a example, consider the following C# Class that is returned as response to the get User API call:

 {% highlight c# linenos %}